 - In the Properties pane: Adjust the property value using spin boxes, sliders, text fields, etc.

 - In the Timeline pane: Double-click the value to make it editable and adjust it.
 To finish editing, press ENTER or click any elsewhere outside.

-- On the Canvas: For some certain properties such as Position, Size, and Rotate, you can change the value visually on the Canvas.
-For example, drag the rotation handle to adjust the Rotate value.
+- On the Canvas: For some visual properties such as position, size, and rotate, you can change the value visually on the Canvas.
+For example, drag the rotation handle to adjust the rotate value.

 Consider the following animation [Left, duration: 2.5s, value: 200px – 400px].

-- Place the Playhead at any other timestamps: Change the Left value to 500px.
+- Place the Playhead at any other timestamp: Change the left value to 500px.
 The element still moves 200px to the right as before, but it now moves from a different position to another different position.
 The space remains the same while the starting and ending points are shifted to the new positions.

 That’s how to create animation keyframes in Saola Animate.
 Hope that this helps.